Azure/azure-iot-sdk-python/readme.md

 ### /device

 Contains Azure IoT Hub client components that provide the raw messaging capabilities of the library.
 Refer to the API documentation and samples for information on how to use it.

-   * iothub_client_python: contains C source of the Python extension module.
-This module wraps the IoT Hub C SDK as extension module for Python.
-The C extension interface is specific to Boost Python and it does not work on other implementations.
-   * samples: contains simple sample Python applications excercising basic features using AMQP, MQTT and HTTP.
-   * tests: contains Python C extension module unit tests.
-The unit tests exercise a mocked Python extension module to test the Python interface.

 ### /doc